swipswaps/objectiv-analytics/analysis/README.md

 # This will fail if the postgres lib development headers are not present if so, then on Ubuntu that can
 # be fixed with: sudo apt-get install libpq-dev

+# install bach and objectiv_bach in edit mode, so local changes are immediately useable
 pip install -e ../bach/
 pip install -e objectiv_bach
 # needed for the product_analytics.ipynb notebook